tramtran-helen/fullstack-starlit-app/README.md

   Organize entries into custom themes or categories for better navigation and reflection.

 - **Starry UI Theme**
-  Designed for dreamy minds—soft visuals, calming colors, and a distraction-free experience.
+  Designed for dreamy minds - soft visuals, calming colors, and a distraction-free experience.
 <br><br>